perennialtech/docker-tor-privoxy-alpine/README.md

 # multi-tor-proxy

 This project provides a Docker container that combines multiple Tor instances with HAProxy for load balancing and Privoxy for HTTP proxy functionality.
-The setup is based on Alpine Linux, offering a lightweight and efficient solution for routing traffic through the Tor network.
+The setup is based on Alpine Linux.

 ## Architecture